Instructional Continuity with Canvas

 - Provide DRC students the additional time they need to take the exam: Quiz & New Quiz.

-- Let students see their quiz responses, after their last attempt.
-You can also choose to hide the correct answers.
-Office hours can be create to discuss quiz results if needed.
+- You can also choose to hide the correct answers.
+An office hour can be create to discuss quiz results if needed.

 - Change the exam to a project.
 Make it a presentation in PowerPoint or a paper.